2018 Lawrence Lecture and Negotiation Competition

 James K. L. Lawrence ’65

-James K. L. Lawrence (’65) is a partner with Frost Brown Todd in Cincinnati.
+James K. L. Lawrence (’65) is a retired partner with Frost Brown Todd in Cincinnati.
 Following graduation from law school, he worked as an attorney at the National Labor Relations Board.
-He left the Board to join his firm and, for more than 30 years, has practiced labor-relations and employment law.
+He left the Board to join his firm and, for more than 30 years, practiced labor-relations and employment law.
 He is a skilled advocate in arbitration and an astute negotiator in collective bargaining and settlement discussions.

 He has pursued vigorously the sustained study of dispute resolution materials at programs throughout the country, including the Program on Negotiation at Harvard, and has blended that study and practice into teaching courses in negotiation and mediation at Moritz and at the University of Cincinnati Law School.